wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 date: "2023-12-12"
 file: "azure-onboarding"
 title: "Azure Onboarding"
-excerpt: "Use this automation to minimize manual toil and mistakes but build-in secure practices and mechanisms to build global enterprises need.
+excerpt: "Here's automation and steps to minimize manual toil and mistakes but build-in secure practices and mechanisms to build global enterprises need.
 Not just for AZ-104, AZ-500"
 tags: [cloud, azure]
 image:
 # az-logo-2021-1900x500.png